vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 APP_LOAD_PARAMS=--curve ed25519 --curve prime256r1 --path "44'/535348'" --path "13'" --path "17'"
 ```

-Rationale: Setting prefixes is crucial, as it limites the amount of damages an attacker can do if he manages to compromise an application.
+Rationale: Setting prefixes is crucial, as it limits the amount of damages an attacker can cause if he manages to compromise an application.
 If a vulnerability is exploited on a poorly written of backdoored application, an attacker should not be able to exploit it to extract private keys from other apps, such as Bitcoin or Ethereum keys.

 <!--  -->
 {% include alert.html style="warning" text="<b>Warning</b><br>If your application derives keys on the hardened path 44'/60' then the chainID parameter must be different from 0 or 1.
 This is necessary to avoid replaying transactions broadcoast on Ethereum-like chains on Ethereum.
 As a general recommendation, and to ensure a good level of privacy for the end user, we recommend to always use the correct coin type in the derivation path as defined in <a href='https://github.com/satoshilabs/slips/blob/master/slip-0044.md' class='alert-link'> slip44 </a>" %}